Mastering Your Inner Dialogue with the ABC Model

 Step 1: Activating Event (A)

-Think of a specific situation where you experienced negative emotions or self-doubt.
-Write down what happened.
+Describe a specific situation where you experienced negative emotions or self-doubt.

 Example: